datastax/dc-failover-demo/README.md

 _Note that each web instance connects to all the Apache Cassandra nodes within the region, regardless of the AZ._

+## Requirements

+- [Packer][packer] v1.2 or above.
+- [Terraform][terraform] v0.12 or above.
+- AWS Account.

 ## Provisioning

+Infrastructure is created and provisioned using [Terraform][terraform] and software for Apache Cassandra, microservices and client load testing tool is deployed using [Packer][packer] images.

+Note that images, instances and services created on AWS have an associated cost.
+Estimated cost of running this demo on AWS is around $10 per hour.

 ### Packer images

-Apache Cassandra, microservices and client software is deployed using three different pre-built [Packer][packer] images.
+To build the images on the different regions use:

 ```bash
 packer build ./packer/template.json